Totting up Solicitors

 - Using a Mobile Phone Whilst Driving

 The experienced motoring offences team at Kang & Co Solicitors have successfully advanced exceptional hardship applications for clients facing a totting up ban.
-If you are being prosecuted for a driving offence which could result in a totting up ban, drop us a message via our Contact Form or call 0345 222 9955 to see how one of Kang & Co’s totting up solicitors can help save your driving licence.
+If you are being prosecuted for a driving offence which could result in a totting up ban, drop us a message.
+You can get in touch via our Contact Form or call 0345 222 9955 to see how one of Kang & Co’s totting up solicitors can help save your driving licence.

 What is ‘Totting Up’ Ban

 A totting-up driving ban occurs when a motorist accumulates 12 or more penalty points upon their driving licence.
-As an example, a motorist may have 9 active penalty points on their driving licence and then the motorist commits a further offence such as speeding for which the Court may impose a further 3 penalty points, resulting in a total of 12 penalty points.
+As an example, a motorist may have 9 active penalty points on their driving licence and then the motorist commits a further offence such as speeding for which the Court may impose a further 3 penalty points.
+This will result in a total of 12 penalty points.
 Once a motorist accumulates 12 or more active penalty points, the Court will impose a totting-up ban (driving disqualification).
 This is sometimes referred to as a being a ‘totter’.

 Disqualification Period for a Totting Up Ban